Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/rename.gif)

-## Relinking an Image
+## Replacing an Image

-Sometimes an image needs to be relinked.
-This means you have moved the location of the image on your computer, or you have a new version of the image that you want to replace it with.
+Sometimes an image needs to be replaced, like if you have a new version of the image that you want to replace it with.

-To relink the image, click on the image you want to relink.
+To replace the image, click on the image you want to replace.
 This will open up the larger view of the image.

-From here, you can click on the Image Path field and it will open a dialog allowing you to select the new image file or file location.
+From here, you can click on the **Replace Image is Assets**  button and it will open a dialog allowing you to select the new image file or file location.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/relink.gif)